 Alex Mackenzie was due to arrive home from a holiday in Japan on April 15.
-But the DBA is currently under guard in a Sydney hotel while he serves out a mandatory 14-day quarantine period after finally making it home from what’s turned into quite an odyssey.
+But the DBA is currently under guard in a Sydney hotel while he serves out a mandatory 14-day COVID-19 quarantine period after finally making it home from a trip that turned into an odyssey.

 Mackenzie’s story starts in mid-March when he and his partner went to Japan for what they hoped would be a month-long holiday from his job as a SQL Server DBA and web developer at an Australian waste management company.
-The couple left before stay-at-home orders had become widespread and for their first couple of weeks Japan felt like it was in full swing.
+The couple left before lockdowns had become widespread.
+For the first couple of weeks of their trip, Japan felt like it was in full swing.

 But a couple of weeks into the holiday, the pair reached Kyoto and Osaka and Mackenzie said “things had started to shut down”.

 Tokyo was their next destination and Mackenzie said it was largely closed by mid-April.
-Finding a restaurant was not easy.
+Finding an open restaurant was not easy.

 Indian city floats camera-packing surveillance balloon to zoom in on quarantine-quittersREAD MORE

-Which was when he learned that getting home to Australia was going to be hard.
+Which was when Mackenzie learned that getting home to Australia was going to be hard.
 The couple’s flights were booked through Taiwan, which had closed its borders to non-citizens.
-Alternate direct flights were available – at around AU$7,000 a head for a flight that can usually be had for AU$1000 return.
+Alternate direct flights were available – at around AU$7,000 per person for a flight that can usually be had for AU$1000 return.
 Airlines and travel agents offered different explanations and alternatives.

-At least accommodation was cheap: Mackenzie found a two-bedroom apartment with kitchen for a very affordable sum.
+At least accommodation was cheap: Mackenzie found a two-bedroom apartment with a kitchen at a very affordable price.
 This bolt-hole was adjacent to a convenience store, had decent internet and the couple felt safe and sound.
 Mackenzie was by now due at work, so contacted his employer and explained his situation.
 Nobody objected to him working from Japan: he’d be just another suddenly-remote worker.
-A quick trip to Tokyo’s famous Akihabara electronics district netted a cheap-but-decent laptop, and Mackenzie was on the job and productive.
+A quick trip to Tokyo’s famous Akihabara electronics district netted a cheap-but-decent laptop.
+Mackenzie was on the job and productive.

 Empty seats next to everybody